Asuna (Sword Art Online): Abilities

 Lambent Light (ランベントライト, Ranbento Raito) is Asuna's signature one-handed rapier.
 She continued to use it as her main weapon of choice until the fateful battle on the 75th Floor.
 Kirito used this rapier to stab and defeat Heathcliff in the final battle, thus clearing the game.
-Her rapier, combined with her speed, earned her the nickname "Lightning Flash.”
+Her rapier, combined with her speed, earned her the nickname "Lightning Flash."

 Appearances

 Sword Art Online

-The main heroine of Sword Art Online and main protagonist of the seventh volume and the Progressive series (which tells the entire Aincrad Arc through her perspective), Asuna – who is 17 – is a friend and later to be girlfriend and the in-game wife of Kirito in Sword Art Online and Alfheim Online.
-The sub-leader of the Knights of the Blood Oath, a medium-sized guild acknowledged as the strongest guild in Aincrad.
-Being one of the few women that play SAO and extremely attractive, she receives many invitations and proposals.
-Asuna is a strong-willed, and an accomplished player known in-game as "the Flash" for her extraordinary fast skills with the rapier.
+Asuna was the sub-leader of the Knights of the Blood (血盟騎士団, Ketsumei Kishidan), a medium-sized guild acknowledged as the strongest guild in Aincrad.
+Being one of the few women that play SAO and extremely attractive, she received many invitations and proposals.
+She is also a strong-willed, and an accomplished player known in-game as The Flash (閃光, Senkō) for her extraordinary fast skills with the rapier.
 Later, she falls in love with Kirito and they marry in-game after saving him from being killed by Kuradeel.
-Towards the end of the SAO arc, she saves Kirito from a killing blow by Heathcliff at the cost of her life.
-However, her death was only in-game and she is reunited with Kirito shortly after the death of Heathcliff.
+Towards the end of SAO, she saves Kirito from a killing blow by Heathcliff at the cost of her life.
+However, her death was only in-game and she is reunited with Kirito and freed alongside him and the 6,147 surviving players from the game shortly after the death of Heathcliff.

 Fairy Dance

-Despite the completion of SAO, Asuna remains unconscious and is instead detained in another virtual reality called Alfheim Online.
-She is forced to play the role of «Titania the Queen of Fairies», with Nobuyuki Sugou, the man responsible for imprisoning her, playing as Oberon, the Fairy King.
-This is done so that Sugou could marry Asuna in the real world, while she is unconscious and thus take over RCT Progress Inc. She attempts to escape the World Tree where she is imprisoned and manages to steal a GM card, and is caught, and sent back after two slime guards verify she is the captive.
-When Yui's voice is heard, she throws the GM card down to her.
-Upon being released, she creates two avatars for Alfheim, Asuna (the Undine Healer) and Erika (and the Sylph battle character), and went on to continue living together with Kirito.
-She enrolls at the SAO Survivor School with Kazuto Kirigaya in the real world after everything ended.
-In the real world, Asuna's parents want her to follow in their footsteps.
-However, after living in SAO and meeting Kirito, she gains a different perspective and looks back on her past with disgust.
-She officially becomes Kazuto's real-life girlfriend and dreams of marrying him and having a family with him in the future.
+Despite the completion of SAO, Asuna remained unconscious and was instead detained in another VRMMORPG cyberspace called Alfheim Online.
+She was forced to play the role of Titania (ティターニア, Titānia) the Queen of Fairies, with Nobuyuki Sugou, who imprisoned her and played as Oberon (オベイロン, Obeiron) the Fairy King.
+This was done so that he could marry Asuna in the real world, while she was unconscious, and take over RECT Inc., her father's company.
+She attempted to escape the World Tree and managed to steal a GM card, but was caught and sent back to her cage after two slime guards verified that she was the captive.
+When Yui's voice was heard, she threw the card down to her.
+Upon being released, she created two avatars for Alfheim, Asuna (as an Undine) and Erika (エリカ, Erika) (as a Sylph), and went on to continue living together with Kirito.
+She enrolled at the SAO Survivor School with Kazuto Kirigaya in the real world after everything ended.
+In the real world, her parents wanted her to follow in their footsteps.
+However, after living in SAO and meeting Kirito, she gained a different perspective and looked back on her past with disgust.
+She officially became Kazuto's real-life girlfriend and dreamed of marrying him and having a family with him in the future.